-The curriculum in Key Stage broadly follows the National Curriculum, while retaining flexibility where appropriate.
-In the light of the Mission Statement, the school aims to provide a broad and balanced curriculum and strives to develop each individual to their full potential – valuing talents and responding to specific needs.
+The curriculum in Key Stage 3 broadly follows the National Curriculum, while retaining flexibility where appropriate.
+The school aims to provide a broad and balanced curriculum and strives to develop each individual to their full potential – valuing talents and responding to specific needs.